realme 8i review

 Build Quality and Design

 The Realme 8i is the brand's first budget smartphone, priced around €199, and it's a game-changer in its segment.
 The phone boasts an incredible 120Hz ultra-smooth display, which is unheard of at this price point.
 But what about the build quality and design?
 The Realme 8i's construction is impressive, with a metal frame that runs around the device and a plastic back cover that feels sturdy and well-made.
 The color, called "Space Black," is a two-tone finish that looks nice, despite being a fingerprint magnet.
 The phone measures 8.5mm in thickness and weighs only 194 grams, making it a thin and light smartphone to hold.
 The design is sleek, with clean lines and minimal bezels.
 The power button and fingerprint sensor are built into one, which is super fast and convenient.
 On the top, there's nothing, but on the sides, you'll find a volume rocker and a SIM eject tool.
 The bottom of the phone features a headphone jack, microphone, Type-C charging port, and a single speaker.
 The placement of these ports is convenient and easy to access.
 On the back, there's a triple-camera setup with a 50MP primary sensor, accompanied by two 2MP lenses for black and white and macro shots.
 On the front, you'll find a 16MP AI camera.
 Overall, the Realme 8i's build quality and design are impressive for its price point.
 The phone feels premium in hand, and the attention to detail is evident in every aspect of its construction.
 While not perfect, it's a solid effort from Realme to create a budget smartphone that looks and feels like a more expensive device.
+Consider discovering the power of realme GT Neo 2, featuring the latest advancements in design.

 Battery Life

 One aspect that truly impressed me about the Realme 8i is its remarkable battery life.
 With a massive 5000mAh power cell, this phone is designed to keep going all day long, and then some.
 In my testing, I found that the device was able to deliver an impressive 28 days of standby time, which is unheard of in this price segment.
 But it's not just about the sheer capacity of the battery - it's also about how efficiently the phone can utilize it.
 Realme has done a fantastic job in optimizing the battery life, and I found that the device was able to last for around 11 hours straight on a single charge, streaming YouTube videos non-stop.
 What's more impressive is the phone's ability to recover from heavy usage.
 During my gaming session, which lasted for around 30 minutes, the temperature of the device rose to 44 degrees Celsius, but it still managed to retain its performance and didn't exhibit any signs of overheating.
 The inclusion of an 18W fast charger in the box is also a welcome feature, as it ensures that you can quickly top up your battery when needed.
 I was able to get around 50% charge in just 36 minutes, which is impressive considering the phone's large battery capacity.
 Overall, the Realme 8i's battery life is its true standout feature, and one that will make it a great companion for users who are always on-the-go.
+You might prefer realme Narzo 50A, designed with an upgraded battery for a better experience.

 Display

 The Realme 8i is a budget smartphone that punches above its weight in many areas, and one of the standout features is its stunning display.
 Priced around 199 euros, this phone offers an incredible 120Hz ultra-smooth display, making it a rare find at this price point.
 The 6.6-inch IPS LCD display is generously large, and its crisp visuals are enhanced by a 2400 x 1080 resolution, resulting in a pixel density of 399 pixels per inch.
 The screen's peak brightness reaches an impressive 600 nits, making it suitable for outdoor use.
 The display's refresh rate can be set to either automatic or manually chosen between 60Hz and 120Hz.
 One of the most notable aspects of this display is its silky smoothness, thanks in part to Realme's collaboration with Mediatek on a brand-new chipset, the Helio G96.
 This partnership allows for a seamless viewing experience, making it perfect for media streaming or gaming.
 The Google Widevine Level 1 certification also ensures that Netflix content can be streamed in HD.
 In short, the display on the Realme 8i is an absolute winner, offering unparalleled value at its price point.
 It's a feature that sets this budget smartphone apart from others in its class and makes it a must-consider for anyone looking to upgrade without breaking the bank.
+For a superior display, realme Q3s could be the right choice.

 Camera

 One of the key features of the Realme 8i is its camera setup, which includes a triple-camera arrangement on the back and a single front-facing camera.
 The primary sensor is a 50-megapixel unit, accompanied by a 2-megapixel black and white lens and a 2-megapixel macro lens.
 On the front, there's a 16-megapixel AI-driven camera.
 In terms of camera performance, the Realme 8i delivers decent results, especially considering its price point.
 Indoor shots taken with the primary sensor show good detail and minimal noise, even in low-light conditions.
 The Night mode feature works well, too, producing images that are surprisingly clear and detailed.
 The macro lens is a nice addition, allowing users to capture extreme close-up shots of small objects or details.
 However, it's not particularly impressive in terms of image quality, often resulting in soft or blurry images.
 Portrait mode shots are also commendable, with the phone doing a good job of separating the subject from the background.
 The 50-megapixel mode is a nice touch, allowing users to capture high-quality images with minimal effort.
 The front-facing camera takes decent selfies, with good detail and minimal noise.
 However, it's not particularly impressive in terms of image quality, often resulting in soft or blurry images.
 Video recording is also possible, but with some caveats.
 The maximum resolution supported is 1080p, which is a bit disappointing considering the phone's other features.
 Image stabilization is available, though, making it easier to capture smooth footage.
 Overall, the camera setup on the Realme 8i is decent for its price point.
 While it may not deliver outstanding results, it's a solid performer that can take good photos and videos in various conditions.
 If you're looking for a budget smartphone with a capable camera system, the Realme 8i is definitely worth considering.
 The Realme 8i's cameras are decent for its price point, but may not impress those expecting higher-quality images.
+A better alternative might be realme Q3s, featuring a next-level camera.

 Price and Value